TALK TO AN EXPERT!

 While the IBC process has seen success in recovering high-value NPAs, it is lengthy and can involve legal complexities.
 Lok Adalats are limited by the voluntary nature of settlements and are not always successful in securing NPA recoveries.
 For many financial institutions, these alternatives may not be as reliable or as quick as Debt Recovery Tribunals when it comes to NPA settlements, especially for cases where time is of the essence.

-Comparison of Debt Recovery Tribunals and Alternatives
+Debt Recovery Tribunals and Alternatives

 Conclusion